arangodb/arangodb/Documentation/UserManual/Actions.md

 normally better suited for the task as it also implements various caching strategies, language selection, compression and so on.
 Having said that, there are still situations where it might be suitable to use the ArangoDB to deliver HTML pages - static or dynamic.
-An simple example is the built-in administration interface.
+A simple example is the built-in administration interface.
 You can access it using any modern browser and there is no need for a separate Apache or IIS.